 Have you recently tried our Lytton Estate Syrah and want to know more about the process behind the wine?
 Or are you looking to learn more about co-fermentation and the other traditional wine-making processes we practice at Ridge?
 If so, we’ve answered all your questions in the sections below.

-Co-fermentation is the winemaking process of fermenting at least two varieties of grapes at the same time.
-This traditional practice, at times connected to the winemaking process of field blends, is different from the widely used process of blending wine components into a cuvée after fermentation.
+Co-fermentation is the winemaking process of fermenting at least two grape varieties at the same time.
+This traditional practice, at times connected to the winemaking process of field blends, is different from the widely used practice of blending wine components into a cuvée after fermentation.

 Co-fermentation is more common for red wines than white, and Ridge highlights the benefits of this winemaking practice through the production of our Lytton Estate Syrah.

-The question is, why would a winemaker co-ferment wine instead of blending the separately fermented wines, which would allow for flexibility later in the process?
+The question is, why would a winemaker co-ferment grapes rather than blending the separately fermented wines, which would allow for greater flexibility later in the process?
 Co-fermentation produces a handful of benefits for specific varietals, including:

 Read on for additional explanation of these benefits: